nanoframework/nf-Community-Targets/TI-SimpleLink/TI_CC1352P1_LAUNCHXL/README.md

 - Detailed documentation for this target reference can be found [here](http://docs.nanoframework.net/content/reference-targets/ti-CC1352P1-launchxl.html).
 - Instructions on how to flash the CC1352P1 LaunchPad can be found [here](http://docs.nanoframework.net/content/ti-simplelink/flash-nanoclr-cc13x2_26x2.html)

+## Radio frequency

+The radio frequency can be set during the build using the `RADIO_FREQUENCY` option.
+Valid values are 868 and 915 (MHz).

 ## Jumper Settings

 * For any examples that use LEDs, make sure the LED's jumper settings are closed.